 The inclined and declined tab shows the performance of keywords for which the website is already ranking for.

-Similarly, you can find, which organic keywords of the website are getting placed in images, knowledge graph, carousel, local pack, news and instant answer?
+Similarly, you can find which organic keywords of the website are getting placed in images, knowledge graph, carousel, local pack, news, and instant answer?

-How can you benefit out of this?
+How can you benefit from this?

 - One is the focus Keyword

 - And the next is your competitor’s content.

 Now, if you write an excellent article on your website for that focus keyword, far better than your competitors, then you have a great chance of listing your website in feature snippets.

 The top pages list will let you know the top pages getting maximum traffic every month from the search engine.
 Look at the above screenshot.
 You can notice that a single page has been ranked for 858 keywords and gets 19,013 traffic from search engines every month.
 It indicates that the article satisfies the readers and search engine.